 Google Pagespeed Insights

-Google PageSpeed Insights is one of the best-known tools for website speed testing.
-It analyzes the performance of your website on both desktop and mobile devices and gives a Google PageSpeed Insights score between 0 and 100.
+Google PageSpeed Insights is one of the best-known tools for testing website speed.
+It analyzes the performance of your website on both desktop and mobile devices and provides a Google PageSpeed Insights score between 0 and 100.
 A higher pagespeed score indicates better performance.
 The tool also provides information on Core Web Vitals.
-Those essential metrics are for user experience, and offers recommendations to improve load times.
+Those essential metrics are for user experience, and offers recommendations to improve load time.

 Pingdom